soybin/soybin.github.io/articles/_posts/2020-05-22-raymarch-the-geometry-and-pathtrace-the-scene.md

 In the case of **_idyll_**, each point of intersection from a camera ray intersecting the geometry is pathtraced to compute the amount of light arriving to that point; a combination of pathtracing and raytring.

 ## union of raymarching and pathtracing
-Now you can see how raymarching and pathtracing can be complementary to each other, making for a solid rendering pipeline:
+Raymarching and pathtracing can be complementary to each other, making for a solid rendering pipeline:
-With raymarching, you can check whether a ray intersects the geometry and where.
-Then, you can use pathtracing to integrate the global illumination arriving at the point of intersection between the surface of the geometry and the marched ray.
+With raymarching, one can check whether a ray intersects the geometry and where.
+Then, one can use pathtracing to integrate the global illumination arriving at the point of intersection between the surface of the geometry and the marched ray.

 In *__idyll__*, pathtracing computes the global lighting, but doesn't compute the point of intersection with the geometry.
 On the other hand, raymarching computes the point of intersection with the geometry, but doesn't compute lighting.
-This is an oversimplification, as the actual relation between the two techniques is a bit more entangled, but you get the overall picture.
+Although this is an oversimplification, since the actual relation between these two techniques is a bit more entangled.
 ## results
 After properly implementing these techniques, and throwing some iterative fractals into the mix, I developed [**_idyll_**](https://github.com/soybin/idyll), a fractal engine that can create beautiful renders like the following: